robgraves/crapsgame/README.md

 FILES:

-craps.py 	-  main game file
+main.py 	-  main game file

 README.md   -  this file

-userdata.p  -  user data is stored here
+data/userdata.p  -  user data is stored here

+data/graphics.py - ASCII art for game

+01/03/2023

+Free odds bets for Pass/Don't Pass are fully functional

+and reorganized code into a folder and a couple files

+renamed craps.py to main.py

 12/28/2022